About the Challenge

 Fundraising Commitment

-Runners raise money for the Personalized Performance Program- a health and fitness program for Tufts students, faculty, and staff- and for The Friedman School of Nutrition Professor Christine Economos’ efforts to curb adolescent obesity.
-Staff, faculty, alumni, parents, and friends of Tufts are required to raise $2,500 and students are required to raise $1,000.
-During the 2008 marathon season, the team raised $428,814.
-Since it’s inception in 2003, the PMC has raised $1,923,977.
+Runners raise money for the Personalized Performance Program--a health and fitness program for Tufts students, faculty, and staff--and for The Friedman School of Nutrition Professor Christine Economos’ efforts to curb adolescent obesity.
+Staff, faculty, alumni, parents, and friends of Tufts are required to raise $5,000 and students are required to raise $1,500.
+During the 2011 marathon season, the team raised $362,036.
+Since its inception in 2003, the TMT has raised more than $3,003,765.

 Training

-Training starts September 10 with short runs (less than half-a-mile), and continues through a 30-week program until the marathon on Patriot’s Day in April.
+Training starts September 7 with runs as short as two miles, and continues through a 30-week program until the marathon on Patriot’s Day in April.
 However, there are unofficial training runs year-round.
 No previous running experience is required.
-Runners must participate in a “qualifying” run (for commitment, not ability) in early December.
-The 200 numbers are assigned at the end of January.
+Runners must participate in a “qualifying” run (for commitment, not ability) on Sunday, November 20.
+The 100 numbers are assigned at the end of January.

 Staff

-A professional staff, including Coach Donald Megerle, who has been involved with the program for four years, and two physical therapists are onsite to support the team during training sessions and the actual race.
-Megerle, who was the 2007 recipient of the Tufts Athletics’ Distinguished Achievement Awards and an athletics coach at Tufts for 37 years, dedicates endless hours to the team and each individual runner.
-Runners will attend at least one lecture on nutrition from the
+A professional staff, including Coach Donald Megerle, who has been involved with the program for since 2004, and two physical therapists are onsite to support the team during training sessions and the actual race.
+Megerle, who was the 2007 recipient of the Tufts Athletics’ Distinguished Achievement Award and an athletics coach at Tufts for 33 years, dedicates endless hours to the team and each individual runner.
+Runners will attend at least one lecture on nutrition from the Friedman School.

 Catch up with Coach